 Social Consequences of Crack Addiction

-Besides the host of negative health consequences, crack abuse and addiction can also have profound social effects, such as: [20]
+Besides the long list of negative health consequences, crack abuse and addiction also have profound social effects, such as: [22]

 - Increased violence and crime